2024 Solar Incentives Guide for Tinton Falls, NJ - Tax Credits & Rebates

 Federal Solar Incentives

 When thinking about solar incentives, you probably think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+You might have heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a predetermined percentage of the money you spend on your solar system.

-Talking to your local Tinton Falls solar panel installer is the best way to learn more about how the ITC may apply to you.
+Speaking with your local Tinton Falls solar panel installer is the best way to learn more about how the ITC could apply to your situation.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Tinton Falls solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Tinton Falls solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives